p40pmn/go-project-structure/README.md

 * **Centralized Configuration:** All application configuration and database connections are handled within `cmd/main.go`.
 This keeps the setup centralized and easy to manage.
 * **Dependency Injection:** Database and service dependencies are injected into each package's **Service struct**.
 This promotes loose coupling and makes the code easier to test.
-* **Encapsulated Logic:** Within each service package (e.g., `internal/users`), a `service.go` file defines the public-facing methods, while a `sql.go` file** contains the specific database query logic.
+* **Encapsulated Logic:** Within each service package (e.g., `internal/users`), a `service.go` file defines the public-facing methods, while a **private `sql.go` file** contains the specific database query logic.
 This ensures that a service can only be accessed through its exposed public interface.
-* **Service-to-Service Communication:** Services that need to interact with each other will do so by holding a reference to the other service's **Service struct**, ensuring they only use approved, public methods.
+* **Service-to-Service Communication:** Services that need to interact with each other will do so by holding a reference to the other service's **public Service struct**, ensuring they only use approved, public methods.
 This prevents direct access to internal database queries from other services.

 -----